Restore - Restoring from backup

 You can use the command rustic ls latest

-the path to the file within the snapshot.
-This path you can then pass to
+to find the path to the file within

 --glob